Book Now

 The Benefits of Gum Grafting

-• Preventing further progression of gum recession
+• Slowing or stopping the progression of gum recession

-• Re-establishing a protective barrier around teeth
+• Re-establishing a protective seal around exposed roots

-Struggling with Gum Recession?
+Struggling With Gum Recession?

 Why Choose Dr. Lauren Anderson for Your Biological Periodontics?

-Expertise in Biological Dentistry – Dr. Anderson is trained in Biodentistry 3.0 and certified in Swiss Dental Ceramics, ensuring a holistic and biocompatible approach to periodontal care.
+Expertise in Biological Dentistry – Dr. Anderson is trained in Biodentistry 3.0 and certified in Swiss Dental Ceramics, ensuring a functional and biocompatible approach to periodontal care.

 Highest Level of Certification – As a Diplomate of the American Board of Periodontology and a Michigan Board-Certified Periodontist, Dr. Anderson has achieved the highest levels of professional accreditation in her field.